AldoPenaGa/UR5_CubesColorFiltering_MATLAB/README.md

 This project consists of a color sorting system that uses the UR5 model robot from Universal Robots and MATLAB image processing software in order to achieve its goal.
 The system was able to detect the location and color of cubes on a workbench from a picture, allowing the robot to sort the objects into bins based on their color.
 Also, some filters that introduced noise were added to make the program more powerful and robust.

-  <br>Universidad de las Américas Puebla - Guided by Dr. José Luis Vázquez González "https://scholar.google.com/citations?user=Y3FiPaQAAAAJ&hl=es"
+  <br>Universidad de las Américas Puebla - The project was supervised by Professor José Luis Vázquez González (PhD in Electronics) "https://scholar.google.com/citations?user=Y3FiPaQAAAAJ&hl=es"
   </p>
 </p>
 <be>